 While the vegetables are cooking, clean and cut the escarole and drain the white beans.

 After 5 minutes, add the escarole, white beans and veggie broth to the pan.
-Bring the stew up to a simmer and stir occasionally, cooking until greens are fully wilted and beans are heated through – about 6-8 minutes.
+Bring the stew up to a simmer and stir occasionally, cooking until greens are fully wilted and beans are heated through, about 6-8 minutes.

 Remove from heat.
 Add the fresh lemon juice and stir in half the parmesan.
 Taste and adjust seasoning.

-Serve with additional parmesan, a drizzle of olive oil and crusty Italian bread.
+Ladle into bowls and serve with additional parmesan, a drizzle of olive oil and crusty Italian bread.

 FAQ’s and Serving Suggestions:

+Escarole is known as "scarola" in Italian.
 Escarole is a leafy green that is part of the chicory family.
 If you pass it in your local grocery store, you might confuse it for a giant head of leaf lettuce.
 Like its cousins in the chicory family, escarole is considered a bitter green.
-It may be counterintuitive, but escarole’s green outer leaves are more bitter, so they make the best addition to rich stews like this one.
+It may be counterintuitive, but escarole's green outer leaves are more bitter, so they make the best addition to rich stews like this one.
 The inner leaves are more tender and mild, and are most often included in salads or layered into a sandwich.

-Any of your favorite greens will work in this recipe including tuscan kale, curly kale, Swiss chard, turnip or mustard greens, and even broccoli rabe.
+Any of your favorite greens will work in this recipe including Tuscan kale, curly kale, Swiss chard, turnip or mustard greens, and even broccoli rabe.
 Escarole is a fairly quick-cooking green, so depending on the substitution, you may need to add the greens to the pan and let them cook down for 4-5 minutes at medium-high heat before adding the beans and stock to ensure everything is fully cooked when the beans are warmed through in the stew.

 Any canned white bean will work in this deliciously humble dish.
 Navy beans, great northern beans and white cannellini beans are my go-to choices.
 If you’re starting with dry beans, soak the beans in cold water overnight, then cook according to package instructions.
 Drain and add to the recipe as prescribed in the instructions.